-- 1. The following College Officers shall, if they are Fellows, hold Fellowships in Class II: Senior Tutor; Bursar; Steward; College Lecturer. - 2.
+- 1. The following College Officers shall, if they are Fellows, hold Fellowships in Class II: Senior Tutor; Bursar; Steward; College Lecturer, Chaplain; Development Director; Director of Admissions. - 2.
 When there is a vacancy for a Fellowship in Class II, the Council shall elect the person who in their opinion is best fitted to satisfy the teaching or administrative requirements of the College at that time. - 3.
-The initial tenure of a Fellow in Class II shall not exceed six months but if he is appointed during that period to one of the offices specified in section 1 of this chapter the tenure of his Fellowship shall automatically become co-terminous with his tenure of that or of another qualifying office subject to the provisions of section 4 of this chapter. - 4.
+The tenure of a Fellow in Class II shall be co-terminous with the Fellow's tenure of a college office specified in section 1 of this chapter.
+The initial tenure of a Fellow in Class II shall not exceed six months but if he is appointed during that period to one of the offices specified in section 1 of this chapter the tenure of his Fellowship shall automatically become co-terminous with his tenure of that or of another qualifying office subject to the provisions of section 4 of this chapter.

 If a College Officer is removed from his qualifying office in accordance with Statute E.II.5, Statute E.III.8 or Statute I he shall retain his Fellowship in Class II for the remainder of that Academic Year.